d2s/Documentation/Docs/HowtoUseRsyncOSX.md

 <h2>Why use RsyncOSX?</h2>

-There is only one simple answer to the question and it is <a href="https://en.wikipedia.org/wiki/Rsync" target="_blank">rsync command line tool</a>.
+There is only one simple answer to the question and it is "<a href="https://en.wikipedia.org/wiki/Rsync" target="_blank">rsync</a>".
 Rsync is a rock solid, well proven, secure, fast, reliable and wide accessibility across platforms command line tool.
 RsyncOSX is just a GUI for executing  rsync commands.
 Rsync is a command line tool with tons of parameters.
 Choosing the right parameter and to get the predicted result from rsync might be a challenge.
 RsyncOSX does the job for you.
 RsyncOSX also stores configurations in profiles and makes it easy to use different configurations.

 The following features are implemented in RsyncOSX:</br>
 </br>